cs-21-pt-9-01/rapl.rs/README.md

     inline           Inline output of a given metric list             List utility for various RAPL-related information live             Live measurements
+    pretty-print     Pretty print last measurement of .csv file
 ```

+The following system-wide options are available:
+- `-d, --delay`: the delay between RAPL polls - that is, the delay between retrieving RAPL measurements from the system in milliseconds.
+Default is 1.000ms.
+- `-n, --name`: an identifier for the benchmark, in addition to the mode that is being run - used to name the output `.csv` file(s).
+For example, `raplrs -n idle live` would name the `.csv` file something like `idle-live-420.69.csv`.
+- `-t, --terminate-after`: the time limit for the benchmark in seconds.
+For example, `raplrs -t 30 live` would terminate the measurements after 30 seconds.

 ### `live`
 Perform live, continuous measurements of power consumption.